-- 1. Creating Positive Moments- Every interaction has many "small moments".
-The more positive those moments are, the more your client will begin to open up and trust you.
-Get to know your client's needs and interests.
-Ask questions, focus on them and find common interests.
+- 1. Creating Positive Moments Every interaction has many "small moments".
+The more positive those moments are, the more your interests.
 Make sure that your product does not become "the barrier" by walking your community and apartments each day.
 Curb and product appeal should be at their best! - 2.
-Making Intentions Clear and Sincere- If a client needs a 3 bedroom and you only offer a 2 bedroom, they may not be qualified but let them know you are still there to help.
-Refer them to another community you manage or to a friendly competitor.
-When you prove that your intention is to help them, you will win over your client.
+Making Intentions Clear and Sincere If a client needs a 3 bedroom and you only offer a 2 bedroom, they may not be qualified but that your intention is to help them, you will win over your client.
 This may result in referrals or a return visit in the future.
 There are also times when a client wants to "look around".
 Express your sincere desire for them to become your resident but that you respect and understand their need to look around.
 Remind them you believe what you offer is a perfect fit for them.
 Avoid simply thanking them and giving them an application.
 Instead, review how your product is the solution to their problem and invite them back! - 3.
-Focusing on the Client- Sometimes your own objectives may get in the way of your client's needs.
-You may be focused on leasing the oldest vacancy or the apartment with the highest bonus.
-If you are thinking like this, the focus is off the client and on you.
-Always focus on what the client needs and not necessarily what you want.
-If the two happen to be a match -- great!
+Focusing on the Client Sometimes your own objectives may get in the way of your client's needs.
+You may be focused on leasing the - ~ When the day is over and your client reflects on their time spent searching for a new home, they should remember you as someone who showed interest in them and truly cared about helping them solve their problem...finding a new home. ~